joshuasorkin/vent-taskrouter/CONTRIB.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+2. Update the README.md with details of changes to the interface.
+This includes new environment variables, exposed ports, useful file locations and container parameters.
 3. Increase the version numbers in any example files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).